-- to treat secondary hyperparathyroidism in patients with serious kidney disease who need dialysis to clear their blood of waste products.
-Hyperparathyroidism is a condition in which the parathyroid glands in the neck produce too much parathyroid hormone (PTH), which can lead to bone and joint pain and deformities of the arms and legs.
-‘Secondary’ means that it is caused by another condition.
-Mimpara can be used as part of treatment including phosphate binders or vitamin-D sterols;
+In hyperparathyroidism, the parathyroid glands in the neck produce too much parathyroid hormone (PTH), which can lead to high levels of blood calcium, bone and joint pain and deformities of the arms and legs.
+‘Secondary’ means that it is caused by another condition (serious kidney disease) while ‘primary’ means there is no other cause.

 How is Mimpara used?

-In patients with parathyroid carcinoma or primary hyperparathyroidism, the recommended starting dose of Mimpara for adults is 30 mg twice a day.
+In patients with hypercalcaemia who also have parathyroid gland cancer or primary hyperparathyroidism, the recommended starting dose of Mimpara for adults is 30 mg twice a day.
 The dose of Mimpara should be increased every two to four weeks up to 90 mg three or four times a day as necessary to reduce blood calcium to normal levels.

 How does Mimpara work?

-Mimpara has been compared with placebo (a dummy treatment) in three main studies involving 1,136 dialysis patients with serious kidney disease.
-The studies lasted for six months.
-The main measure of effectiveness was the number of patients who had a PTH level below 250 micrograms per litre at the end of the study.
+Mimpara has been compared with placebo (a dummy treatment) in three main studies involving 1,136 adults with secondary hyperparathyroidism who were on dialysis because they had a serious kidney disease.
+The main measure of effectiveness was the number of patients who had a parathyroid hormone level below 250 micrograms per litre after 6 months.

-In dialysis patients with serious kidney disease, about 40% of the patients taking Mimpara had PTH levels below 250 micrograms/l at the end of the study, compared with about 6% of those taking placebo.
-Mimpara brought about a 42% reduction in PTH levels compared with an increase of 8% in patients taking placebo.
+In these studies, about 40% of the patients taking Mimpara had parathyroid hormone levels below 250 micrograms per litre, compared with about 6% of those taking placebo.
+Mimpara brought about a 42% reduction in average PTH levels compared with an increase of 8% in patients taking placebo.

-The European Commission granted a marketing authorisation valid throughout the European Union for Mimpara to Amgen Europe B.V. on 22 October 2004.
-The marketing authorisation was renewed on 22 October 2009.
+The European Commission granted a marketing authorisation valid throughout the European Union for Mimpara on 22 October 2004.